containerum/containerum-docs/content/web-panel/ExternalService.md

 Service is an object, used by applications for communication with each other within Containerum ecosystem or with external applications.
 A service can be internal or external.
 External services allow users to access the deployment from the Internet.

 Each service can have several ports using TCP or UDP protocol.

+## Requirements
-To create a Service a project and a deployment are required.
+A project and a deployment are required to create a service.

-### Create
+## Create

 To create an External service for a Deployment, choose an existing Project, go to Services section and click on the `Create` button.

  <img src="/img/content/web-panel/serviceInNS.png" width="100%"/>

 Please note, that each service has to be linked to a particular deployment.
-If there are no deployments in your project yet, you have to [create a deployment](web-panel/deployment) first.
+If there are no deployments in your project yet, you have to [create a deployment](/web-panel/deployment) first.

 Select a Deployment, then click on the `EXTERNAL SERVICE` switch and fill in the fields:

-- Service Name: `helloworld-external-service`
+- Service Name - can include a-z, 0-9, -.
+Example: `helloworld-external-service`

-- Ports Name: `helloworld-port`

-- Target port: `5000`
+- Port Name - can include a-z, 0-9, -.
+Example: `helloworld-port`

-> Note: external service port must be the same as deployment port.
+- Target port - must be the same as deployment port.
+Example: `5000`

 - Protocol type: `TCP`